gwDistSys2021/gwDistSys2021/index.md

 ## Announcements ##
 - We will make decision about the exams in the first session
-- The [Final Project](/project/) Milestone 0-1 details have been announced.
+- The [Final Project](/project/) Milestones will be announced.
 - If you have feedback for us, please [fill out this anonymous form!](https://forms.gle/gWCbGB7TRMbPqZxt5)
 - Check the [Syllabus](syllabus/) for more info.
 - Both sections 10 and 11 of CSCI 6421 will meet together *as one class*.
 You can register for either section with no difference.
-- You can use use any programming language that you know for projects.
-But Python, C++, C#, Go and Java would be better options.
+- You can use use Python and Go to get your projects and assignments done.
 - We will use Distributed Systems 3rd edition (https://www.distributed-systems.net/index.php/books/ds3/) as the main reference.
 Also there are additional papers which are published in high ranked journals that you can find them in the slides each week.
 - We use [Slack](https://distributedsy-srx8078.slack.com) to communicate and discuss about the topic, assignments and project.